dontwalk-design/dont-walk/content/work/cepac-spirits-promo-packaging.md

 - template: subheading
   subheading: An immediate win
 - template: paragraphs
-  paragraphs: Within under two weeks of receiving the pack, one of the targeted prospects
+  paragraphs: A number of receipients posted images of the pack on social media.
+Within
-    had contacted Cepac to discuss a live project.
+    two weeks of receiving the pack, one of the targeted prospects had contacted Cepac to discuss a live project.
 - template: large-image
   one_image:
   - template: image-with-caption